-- a) Other revenue specific to the UN entity this would relate to revenue earned directly by the UN entity, including interest and investment revenue, and foreign exchange gains. - b) Other revenue other UN entities this would relate to revenue earned from services to/activities performed on behalf of UN entities, including: - Fees from procurement services - Fees from management services c) Other revenue - external to United Nations - this would relate to revenue earned from exchange transactions for services to/activities performed on behalf of governments and others outside the UN system, including:
+- a) Other revenue specific to the UN entity This would relate to revenue earned directly by the UN entity, including interest and investment revenue, and foreign exchange gains. - b) Other revenue other UN entities This would relate to revenue earned from services to/activities performed on behalf of UN entities, including: - Fees from procurement services - Fees from management services c) Other revenue - external to United Nations - This would relate to revenue earned from exchange transactions for services to/activities performed on behalf of governments and others outside the UN system, including:

-Note: This does not include funds received from UN entities for programme implementation.
+Note: This category only relates to non-programme revenue received from other UN entities.
+This does not include funds received from UN entities for programme implementation.
 This is included in voluntary non-core contributions.